Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/e/ELPA/README.md

   * the cpeCray version is without OpenMP support

 ### 2022.11.rc1 for cpeGNU 22.08

   * Trivial port of older EasyConfigs

 ### 2022.11 for cpeGNU 22.08

   * Trivial port of older EasyConfigs.

 ### 2023.05.001 GPU for 22.12

   * Supports GNU toolchain with ROCm (version agnostic)

   * No support for OpenMP (conficts with GPU stream implementation)

+### 2023.05.001 CPU for 23.09

+  * Based on previous EasyConfigs for the CPU version but with some refinements in the compiler options.